 What if there was an error on the bill?

-Any debt that you don’t pay is going to present a problem in your credit report.
+Any debt that you don’t pay is most likely going to present a problem in your credit report; regardless of any sort of clerical error regarding the bill itself.
 It is usually better to simply pay the bill and ask for a refund of the amount you are disputing from the company charging you the bill (e.g. your credit card provider or utilities provider).

 What to do if you cannot afford to pay a credit card bill

-If you cannot make the minimum repayment on your credit card bill, don’t just let the due date slip by and try to forget about it.
+If you cannot make the minimum repayment on your credit card bill, don’t sit around twiddling your fingers.
 It’s important that you get in touch with your credit provider right away and tell them you are experiencing financial hardship.
 If you talk to them before you miss a payment, you might be able to avoid having an overdue debt added to your credit report.

 Find out what their procedure is to help you as a borrower to repay your debt.
 Credit lenders are required to offer you a reasonable repayment plan that takes into account your other expenses such as rent or mortgage repayments, groceries, fuel or public transport, and utilities bills.